Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 which implementation of `_myInterfaceFunc` we'd like to use, if both exist.
 The only way out is yet again defining `_myInterfaceFunc(::Foo)`, breaking the ambiguity.

+In contrast, since both `MyTrait` and `AnotherTrait` share this trait function as part of their interface, `Foo` ought to have already been aware of the  ambiguity, and implemented to specialized version `myInterfaceFunc(::Foo)` itself directly (or fallen back to `myInterfaceFunc(::Meet{MyTrait, AnotherTrait})`, should that be available).
+The aambiguity needs to be broken some way or another, either by the `Foo` type for itself (it can't define the `Meet` version without piracy) or by either `MyTrait` or `AnotherTrait` via a package extension (ideally in coordinate, as otherwise you may get conflicting definitions overwriting each other).

 All of this will need to be discussed & thought through thoroughly though - there is no silver bullet.

 ## Relation to API stability